oracle/rwloadsim/test/TEST.md

 connections via ORACLE_SID are not sufficient.

 The file testuser.sql drops and creates the test user.
+You should first make a copy of the file and make sure only you have access to it.
-You should first modify it to suit your needs for things like password requirements and tablespaces.
+Then modify the copy according to your database's requirements for things like default tablespace, password, etc.
 Note that the test user MUST be named rwltest as a large number of test outputs contain the name of the test user.
 If you call it something else, you will get lots of differences.
-After modifying, log in to sqlplus with a user having DBA privileges and execute:
+After modifying your copy of the fil, log in to sqlplus with a user having DBA privileges and execute:
 ```
 @testuser
 ```
-Do make sure the rwltest user gets the privilege to execute dbms_lock, which may require you to log in to the root container of a multitenant database.
+Do make sure the rwltest user gets the privilege to execute dbms_lock, which may require you to log in to the root container of a multitenant database; and/or may require you to log in using "as sysdba".

 Some tests require DRCP to be configured, which can be done using the cpool.sql script.
 If your database is a PDB, you need access to the root to start DRCP.
-Potentially modify the script cpool.sql and execute it as SYSDBA (in the root database if multitenant) to start DRCP:
+Potentially modify a copy of the script cpool.sql and execute it as SYSDBA (in the root database if multitenant) to start DRCP:
 ```
 @cpool
 ```
 Once your rwltest user is created, you need to create the necessary tables and other objects.
-Log in to your rwltest user using sqlplus and execute the following at the SQL> prompt
+Change your current directory to the test directory of your rwloadsim distribution, and log in to your rwltest user using sqlplus and execute the following at the SQL> prompt
 ```
 @testschema
 ```
 In addition to the objects used by the tests, it also creates the repository database objects.

-Next create a file named testuserinfo.rwl as a copy of testuserinfo-template.rwl and modify it such that it has the correct usernames and passwords for both a user with DBA privileges (at CDB level if multitenant) and the ordinary user just created.
+Next create a private copy (possibly in the same directory where you copied rwltest.sql) of the file rwltestuser.rwl, and modify it such that it has the correct usernames and passwords for both a user with DBA privileges (at CDB level if multitenant) and the ordinary user just created.